camptocamp/geoserver-bootstrap-layers/README.md

 This docker image will first create a workspace in a GeoServer instance and then upload shapefiles from the `/data/` directory to create the corresponding layers in GeoServer.
+If workspace already exists, no layer will be created.

 ## Configuration